thomaspurchas/open-utility-frontend-test/README.md

 The forecast should be loaded via a request to the API from Task 3.
 Bonus points for use of flexbox.

-## Provisioning \(Additional credits\)
+## Provisioning

-Repeatable steps (with instructions) to install all requirements and be able to run any tests or commands.
+For additional credits - provide repeatable steps (with instructions) to install all requirements and be able to run any tests or commands.
 Ideally the solution would work on any platform.
 The minimum requirement is to work on OSX.

 # Submitting your solutions